NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 1. Install one of the NuGet CLI tools.

    * For the `dotnet` CLI, install the [.NET Core SDK](https://www.microsoft.com/net/download/).
-The dotnet CLI is required for .NET Core and also recommended for .NET Standard libraries.
+The dotnet CLI is required for .NET Standard projects that use the SDK-style format (SDK attribute).

    * For the `nuget.exe` CLI, download it from [nuget.org](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe), saving the `.exe` file to a suitable folder, and adding that folder to your PATH environment variable.
-The nuget.exe CLI is required for .NET Framework, and may also be used for .NET Standard libraries.
+The nuget.exe CLI is used for .NET Standard libraries in the legacy project format (`project.json`).

 1. [Register for a free account on nuget.org](https://www.nuget.org/users/account/LogOn?returnUrl=%2F) if you don't have one already.
 Creating a new account sends a confirmation email.
 You must confirm the account before you can upload a package.